Treating

 Nutritional & Supplement Support

-Targeted supplementation plays a meaningful supporting role in perimenopause treatment.
-Clinician-recommended supplements may include magnesium (sleep, mood, muscle tension), vitamin D and calcium (bone protection), omega-3 fatty acids (inflammation and joint health), and phytoestrogens.
+Specific supplementation can contribute to treatment of perimenopause.
+Some of the clinician-recommended supplements can be magnesium (sleep, mood, muscle tension), vitamin D and calcium (bone protection), omega-3 fatty acids (inflammation and joint health), and phytoestrogens.

 Lifestyle & Naturopathic Approaches